-You can place up to 20 holds at one time.
-These are not counted against your print book holds.
+You can place up to 25 holds at one time.
+These are not counted against your physical materials holds.

 What do I do when I receive notice that my hold is ready?

-Be sure to read any instructions given in the email.
+Be sure to read the instructions given in the email.
 Go to the link provided in the email and proceed to check out the item.
-You have 72 hours, once you receive the email, to check out your holds item before it expires and is given to the next patron on the holds list.
+Once you receive the email, you have 72 hours to check out your holds item before it expires and is given to the next patron on the holds list.

 The option to renew a title becomes available three days before the title is set to expire.
 Renewing puts you in line to borrow a title again once your first checkout expires.
 Please click here for more information on how to renew.